-Waste: commit to making London a zero-waste city, with no compostable or recyclable waste sent to landfill or incineration.
-Lead the development of a circular economy strategy with local businesses and local authorities to both drastically cut waste and resource consumption and boost the green economy.
+Lead the development of a circular economy strategy for the area with local businesses and local authorities to both cut waste and resource consumption and boost the green economy.

-London should aim to create a zero-waste, circular economy - in which resources are used for as long as possible, have the maximum value extracted from them, and are recovered and regenerated at the end of their service life.
+GMCA should aim to create a zero-waste, circular economy - in which resources are used for as long as possible, have the maximum value extracted from them, and are recovered and regenerated at the end of their service life.

-Only 33% of household waste in London is reused, recycled or composted.
+Only 48% of household waste in Greater Manchester is reused, recycled or composted.
 Incineration, also called Energy from Waste, isn't a sustainable alternative as it's more carbon polluting than even gas-fired power stations, and it also contributes to local air pollution.